 any breed should be.

-Because every horse is a unique individual, our descriptions, videos, and
+Because every horse is a unique individual, my descriptions, videos, and

 personal insights are original and specific to